onesimus-systems/onesimus-systems.github.io/dandelion/api/logs.md

 **Returned Values**:

+**Per Log**

-- logid (int) - ID number of log
+- id (int) - ID number of log
-- datec (string) - Date log was created formatted in Y-m-d
+- date_created (string) - Date log was created formatted in Y-m-d
-- timec (string) - Time log was created formated in H:i:s
+- time_created (string) - Time log was created formated in H:i:s
 - title (string) - Title of log
-- entry (string) - Body of log
+- body (string) - Body of log
-- usercreated (int) - ID of user who created the log
+- user_id (int) - ID of user who created the log
-- cat (string) - String representation of the log's category
+- category (string) - String representation of the log's category
-- edited (bool) - Has the log been edited, 0 or 1
+- is_edited (bool) - Has the log been edited, 0 or 1
-- realname (string) - Name of user who created log
+- fullname (string) - Name of user who created log
+- canEdit (bool) - Does the user have permission to edit the log (for visual clues only, actual permissions are enforced server-side)

+**Metadata**

+- limit (int) - User defined number of logs to return
+- logSize(int) - Number of total logs
+- offset (int) - Database ID offset used to get results
+- resultCount (int) - Number of logs returned

 **Permissions Needed**: